 And since Calkin subscribes to radical behavioral ideology where 'thought' is defined as“covert speech”, she would have to agree that pre-verbal children do not have feelings since they do not have speech.
 Is this what she means?

 And what does she mean when she says, “ Sometimes the physiological sensations that accompany feelings are so mild, that a person doesn't sense them and is unaware of any manifestation.”
-Does she mean 'components' or 'sensations'?
-She seems to conflate these terms.
-If she means sensations, how does one not sense it…it’s a sensation.
-When I say, “I have the sensation of tingling in my fingers”, can I have a sensation in my fingers but not sense it.
+But, if something is a 'sensation', how does one not sense it…it’s a sensation!
+When I say, “I have the sensation of tingling in my fingers”, can I have a sensation in my fingers but not sense it?
 Of course not.
 It's Calkin's analysis that has no sense.

 Accepting such doctrine confuses and doesn't help clinicians who wish to teach children to appropriately use emotional terms.
 It doesn't help clarify the ways terms are applied and how best to teach them.
 It's more helpful to say that behavior reveals how others feel.
 It's more helpful to talk about emotions as things we feel; As things that happen to us.
 This clarity allows us to simply teach children to recognize the behavioral manifestations of emotions so they can learn to ascribe the appropriate terms.
 Ascription of emotional terms is based on behavioral events which meet specific behavioral criteria.

 The implications for intervention are clear.
 In order to teach children to learn to appropriately ascribe emotional terms we need to teach children to recognize what is already public... what is in view...both in terms of behavioral expressions and surrounding contextual events.
 Similarly, as we teach children to name their own feelings, we do so with confidence because we see the expression of their feelings, for which there are normative terms of ascription that we can teach.